 - standard violence between people (witches, vampires, demons)

-- death of children
+- death of children mentioned

-- suicide discussion
+- suicide ideation and discussion

 - standard violence between people (vampires, witches, demons)

-- violence against a child
+- violence against a child (on and off page)

 - recollection of previous abuse and mention of marital rape